 This is a business decision.
-But there are several market, financial and trade advantages realized with certification.
-It may change opinions of customers, insurers, and non-certification may limit trade.
+But there are several markets, financial and trade advantages realized with certification.
+It may change the opinions of customers, insurers, and non-certification may limit trade.